danep93/mynewwebsite/content/posts/what-is-a-name.md

 So that was a lot, let’s walk it back a little bit.
 **batch_size** refers to how many iterations (not epochs, but training rows) you process before you update the parameter weights.
 An **epoch** is a complete pass through of all the training data.
-Our **embedding layer** takes in vectors of size max_word_len, with max_features distinct values, and outputs dense vectors of 128 dimensions each.
-Our **Dropout layer** dictates that after each batch_size iterations we will randomly drop X% of all neurons in our LSTM layer (where we have max_features neurons) before backpropagation (the part where a neural net goes back and updates it's connection weights).
+Our **embedding layer** takes in vectors of size max_word_len, with max_features distinct values, and outputs dense vectors of 64 dimensions each.
+Our **Dropout layer** dictates that after each batch_size iterations we will randomly drop 50% of all neurons in our LSTM layer (where we have max_features neurons) before backpropagation (the part where a neural net goes back and updates it's connection weights).
 The values outputted by these dropped neurons do not affect the weight changes sent by backpropagation, nor will they be changed by those weight changes.
 LSTMs are notorious over-fitters so this helps keep classifications unbiased.
  Our **Dense layer** takes our multiple neurons outputted by our LSTM layer and outputs into a single scalar value Our Sigmoid Activation layer takes that single value and fits it to a score between the range of 0 and 1, great for binary classification.